aka: Unskippable Cutscene

 - Xenosaga has extremely long cutscenes.
 Some of its cutscene sequences are more than half an hour long.
-In terms of "LONGEST CUTSCENE EVER", this series is right next to, or maybe more than, Metal Gear.
+In terms of "LONGEST CUTSCENE EVER", this series is right next to Metal Gear.

 - A preorder bonus for Xenosaga II allowed for watching and summarizing the first game as one complete cutscene.
-It last for FOUR HOURS.
+It lasts for FOUR HOURS.